maheraj/design-patterns/README.md

 ## Singleton - Creational Pattern
 The singleton pattern is one of the simplest design patterns.
 Sometimes we need to have only one instance of our class for example a single DB connection shared by multiple objects as creating a separate DB connection for every object may be costly.

+Singleton is a part of Gang of Four design pattern and it is categorized under creational design patterns.
+Initialization Types of singleton:
+* Early initialization
+* Lazy initialization

+Example of Singleton Class:
+* Runtime - java .lang.Runtime;

 ```
 class Singleton {
   private volatile static Singleton obj;